 a) A minimum of one year of full-time study at the University of Calgary.

-b) Eighteen units (3.0 full-course equivalents) (including History 690) in two semesters of course work.
-Master's students will complete their coursework through regularly offered History seminars.
+b) Three full-course equivalents (including History 690) in two semesters of course work.
+Masters students will complete their coursework through regularly offered History seminars.

-In cooperation with the Department of Philosophy, the History Department offers a Master of Arts degree in the History and Philosophy of Science.
-Students who choose this specialization are required to take courses in the relevant departments.
+In cooperation with the Department of Philosophy, the History Department offers a Masters of Arts degree in the History and Philosophy of Science.
+Students who choose this concentration are required to take courses in the relevant departments.
 Candidates enrolled in the Department of History are expected to work with more than one instructor in History.

-Students must take one seminar course (3 units or 0.5 full-course equivalent) in a field unrelated to the student's research interests.
+Students must take one half course seminar in a field unrelated to the student's research interests.
 In instances where there are no seminars being offered in the student's research field, students may, with permission of the chair of graduate studies, take one 500-level undergraduate seminar but on the understanding that extra course work will be required.

 c) A thesis of 80 to 150 pages, including notes, charts, tables and appendices, but excluding bibliography.
 Students begin thesis preparation as they undertake their course work and may fulfill the requirements for their Master of Arts degree in twelve months.

 d) A demonstration of reading knowledge of a second language related to the major field of study prior to the oral thesis defence.

 There is no full-time requirement for this program.

 a) A minimum of six full-course equivalents; two may be senior undergraduate courses at the 500 level, two must be graduate seminars and at least two are to be graduate seminars in a secondary field.

 b) Completion of History 690 in the first year and History 651 and 653 in the final year of program.